co-log/co-log/co-log/example/1-intro/Intro.md

     unLogAction logger "Example 1: Second message"
 ```

-If you want to do logging, you need to pass `LogAction` as an argument to your
+If you want to do logging with `co-log`, then of the options (and the simplest one)
+is to pass `LogAction` explicitly as an argument to your
 function.
-In this example, we are using `LogAction` that takes `String`s as messages
+In the example above, we are using `LogAction` that takes `String`s as messages
 and performs logging inside `IO` monad.

-For convenience, library defines useful operator `<&` that makes logging easier:
+For convenience, library defines useful operator `<&` that makes code more
+concise and simpler:

 ```haskell
 example2 :: LogAction IO String -> IO ()